 My right to dignity is not a trivial matter.

 I was a regular customer at this chemist shop and after this incident I was confused to notice that the staff were looking at me in a peculiar way.
-At first I put it down to silliness on my part and it was not until I saw the till slip being presented as evidence against me that it dawned on me why the staff had been staring at me.
+At first I put it down to silliness on my part and it was not until I saw a copy the till slip being presented against me that it dawned on me why the staff had been staring at me.

 I shudder to think what the drug police told them to get their co operation.